vladi-rh/rhoai-genaiops-lab-instructions/docs/9-model-optimization/4-testing-pipeline.md

 ### About Those "Emergent Abilities"

-Good news: Research confirms that the cool stuff—in-context learning, chain-of-thought reasoning, instruction following—survives INT4 quantization.
+The upside: Studies show that key capabilities—such as in-context learning, chain-of-thought reasoning, and instruction following—remain intact under INT4 quantization.

-Bad news: Drop to 2-bit and it all falls apart.
-Don't go below 4-bit for anything you care about.
+The downside: At 2 bits, these abilities degrade severely.
+Anything below 4-bit isn’t viable for meaningful workloads.

 ## Model Cards: Because Future You Will Forget